MaheshSyamK/Face-Mask-Detection-System/README.md

 The model is built using TensorFlow, and Python.

 Dataset
 The dataset is not included in this repository.
 You need to download the dataset from Kaggle.
-Ensure the dataset is structured as follows: data/
-├── with_mask/
-│   ├── image1.jpg
-│   ├── image2.jpg
-│   └── ...
-├── without_mask/
-│   ├── image1.jpg
-│   ├── image2.jpg
-│   └── ...

 Steps to Download the Dataset:
 Visit Kaggle's Face Mask Detection Dataset (search for appropriate datasets).
 Download and extract the dataset.
 Place the extracted folders inside a directory named data/ in the project root.
-Install dependencies: pip install -r requirements.txt Place the dataset as per the directory structure mentioned above.
+Install dependencies: pip install -r requirements.txt